hgrosselindemann/hgrosselindemann.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a Master student in Climate Physics at the Geomar Helmholtz Center for Ocean Research in Kiel, Germany.
+I am interested in all kinds of oceanic processes and curious about small scale dynamics.